For the Planning overviews for the term for each year group see the 'Current Studies' page under the relevant section of the website.

 We know that parents like to help their children however they can.
 Please find the following suggested questions and activities, which support Guided Reading.
 These questions and activities will be beneficial for developing your child/children’s independent reading skills.

-My assemblies so far this term have focussed on children’s “Individual Liberty”, with the children reflecting on their aims for the year (Click here) who their heroes are and how they can be a hero and honesty.
+Children have been reflecting on their aims for the year (Click here) who their heroes are and how they can be a hero and honesty.
 I use my assemblies in various ways to get messages and morals over to the children and more importantly to give them the chance to discuss and form their own opinions to help them make the right decisions in life.
 The base of the assembly may come from religious (incorporating different religions) stories from the past, stories I find or make up to support a point with the emphasis always to get the children to think for themselves.
 They also incorporate British Values.

 The honesty assembly this week linked in to the Senior School exam process and was based around the moral: is it is best to do something fairly to the best of you capability, than to cheat and be awarded a prize.
 My final question for the children to ponder is below – it brought up some interesting thoughts!
 Chat it through with your child/ren.